HornPenguin/book_gsl_manual_kor/docs/source/autoconf.rst

 For applications using :code:`autoconf` the standard macro :code:`AC_CHECK_LIB` can be used to link with GSL automatically from a :code:`configure` script.
-The library itself depends on the presence of a |cblas| and math library as well, so these must also be located before linking with the main :code:`libgsl` file.
+The library itself depends on the presence of a CBLAS and math library as well, so these must also be located before linking with the main :code:`libgsl` file.
 The following commands should be placed in the :file:`configure.ac` file to perform these tests::